Testing an activity before it goes live

 You can do this by publishing privately, sharing the URL with a select few test subjects to submit responses, and then retracting the activity.
 Once you've checked that you're happy everything's working as you expected, you can remove the test responses from your dashboard and change the activity back to the public setting ready for the launch.

-1. From the dashboard, go into 'Edit activity details' and select the check-box to make the activity 'private'.
+1. On the activity's navigation bar, go to Design and build and select Settings.
+Select the checkbox to make the activity 'private'.
 (This is only temporary for the test phase and we'll be changing it back to public before it goes live.)
-Remember to scroll down and save this change using the button at the bottom of the page.
+Remember to save this change using the 'Save' button.

 Changing the activity to private will change the ending of the URL to what we call an obfuscated URL - the ending will be a mix of letters and numbers which no one could possibly guess.
 This means that only someone you've shared the private URL with (our test subjects) will be able to access the activity while it's set as private.

-4. Lastly, change the activity back to 'public' by returning to 'Edit activity details' and un-selecting the private check-box.
-Don't forget to scroll down and save this change using the button at the bottom of the page.
-When you scroll back up you'll see that the URL will have changed back to what it was originally - this public URL is the one that you need to promote when you launch the activity for real.
+3. Lastly, change the activity back to 'public' by returning to Design and build, selecting Settings, and then un-selecting the private checkbox on the 'Title and url' page.
+Don't forget to save this change using the 'Save' button.
+You'll see that the URL will have changed back to what it was originally - this public URL is the one that you need to promote when you officially launch the activity.

-Now you're ready to publish your activity via the 'Publish' button on the dashboard when it's time to go live.
+4. Now you're ready to publish your activity via the 'Publish' button when it's time to go live.